Ita Ford: Life and work

-After working seven years as an editor at a publishing company, Ford reapplied and was again accepted by the Maryknoll Sisters in 1971.
-After serving briefly in Bolivia in 1972, she moved to Chile a short time before the military coup there on September 11, 1973.
+After working seven years as an editor at Sadlier Publishers, Ford reapplied and was again accepted by the Maryknoll Sisters in 1971.
+After serving briefly in Bolivia in 1972, she moved to Chile a short time before the military coup, during a time of chaos, there on September 11, 1973.
 Ford lived in a poor shantytown with Sister Carla Piette, M.M., in Santiago, where they ministered to the needs of the people, especially those who lived in poverty.
+Her time in Chile had a big effect on her.
+It was here that she learned what was expected of her in helping the poor.

 After spending a required "reflection year" in the United States, 1978–1979, before taking permanent religious vows in March 1980, Ford moved with Piette from Chile to El Salvador, arriving the day of Óscar Romero's funeral.
 In June of that year, they began working with the Emergency Refugee Committee in Chalatenango.
 In this mission, Ford worked with the poor and war victims, providing food, shelter, transportation and burial.

+Ita and sister Carol knew the dangers they were putting themselves in by feeding the homeless in an oppressive society.
+Even with that knowledge Ita continued to help feed the homeless.

-After the death of Sister Carla in a flash flood on August 23, 1980—a flood which nearly cost Ford her own life, saved only by Piette's help in pushing her from the overwhelmed vehicle—Ford was joined on the mission by Maura Clarke, a Maryknoll sister who was already in El Salvador in contemplation of a mission assignment.
+After the death of Sister Carol in a flash flood on August 23, 1980—a flood which nearly cost Ford her own life, saved only by Piette's help in pushing her from the overwhelmed vehicle.
+The death of Carol had a lasting impact on Ita.
+She wondered why she had lived when her friend had not.
+Ford was joined on the mission by Maura Clarke, a Maryknoll sister who was already in El Salvador in contemplation of a mission assignment.
 Altogether, Piette and Ford had worked together in Chile and El Salvador for seven years, until their deaths barely three months apart on December 2, 1980.